Durga Khote: Personal life

-Durga Khote was married when she was a teenager to Vishwanath Khote, a gentleman of her own caste and similar social background, in a match arranged by their parents in the usual Indian manner.
-It was a traditional marriage into an orthodox family, the couple lived a harmonious and happy life, and the marriage was blessed with two sons.
+Durga Khote was married when she was a teenager to Vishwanath Khote, of her own caste and similar social background, in a match arranged by their parents.
+It was a traditional marriage into an orthodox family, and the couple lived a harmonious and happy life.
+They had two sons.
 Vishwanath was a mechanical engineer who had graduated from Banaras Hindu University.
-His family was upper middle class and professional, with modern English education and high social standing; his ancestors had been prominent bankers.
+His family was upper middle class, with modern English education and high social standing; his ancestors had been prominent bankers.

-Unfortunately, Vishwanath Khote died young, when Durga was barely into her 20s.
-She and her sons continued to reside with her in-laws, as is traditional in India, but she was not comfortable with her dependent position, especially because her father-in-law was no more, and they were dependent on other family members for their expenses.
-She thus felt impelled to make a living any which way she could, and the opening in films happened entirely by chance.
+Unfortunately, Vishwanath Khote died young, when Durga was 26.
+She and her sons continued to reside with her in-laws, as is traditional in India, but she was not comfortable with her dependent, especially because her father-in-law was no more, and they were dependent on other family members financially.
+She thus felt compelled to make a living any which way she could, and the opening in films happened entirely by chance.
 The fact that she came from a modern and English-educated family meant that, even as a widow, she was able to act in films, which was derided as a disreputable profession in those days.

 She thus raised her two sons, Bakul and Harin, single-handedly.
-Both of them went on to become well-settled in life.
+Both of them went on to be well-settled in life.
 But she suffered the loss of her son Harin, who predeceased her and died in his 40s.
 Harin was married to Vijaya Jaywant, and they were the parents of two sons.
 After Harin's early death, his widow married a Parsi man named Farrokh Mehta and became famous as the film-maker Vijaya Mehta.